 The 411 on Waterproof Sunscreen

-Back in December 2012, the Food and Drug Administration ruled that sunscreen products are no longer allowed to claim to be waterproof and could only claim to be water-resistant.
+Recently, the Food and Drug Administration ruled that sunscreen products are no longer allowed to claim to be waterproof and could only claim to be water-resistant.
 The FDA enacted this mandate because many sunscreen formulas that were making a waterproof claim were only “waterproof” for a short amount of time – less than one hour – or would come off of the skin with a towel after getting out of the water.

 Sunscreen brands can make a water-resistant claim as long as the SPF (sun protection factor) stays effective after 40 minutes in the water.
 Therefore, shifting language from waterproof to water-resistant was intended to promote more thorough sun protection, triggering the user to reapply regularly.